Ratatoskr: In popular culture

-Ratatoskr is a character in Marvel comics, first introduced by Ryan North in The Unbeatable Squirrel Girl (2015) Issue #7 and #8, with subsequent appearances in the Squirrel Girl War of the Realms tie-in issues (The Unbeatable Squirrel Girl #43 through #46) and the Squirrel Girl fiction podcast, Marvel's Squirrel Girl: The Unbeatable Radio Show.
+Ratatoskr is a character in Marvel Comics, first introduced by Ryan North in The Unbeatable Squirrel Girl.
+Ratatoskr is depicted as female and possesses shapeshifting abilities and the ability to cause discord.

 In the video game La-Mulana 2, Ratatoskr is a recurring boss enemy.
 While initially weak, he becomes stronger and gains more abilities in subsequent battles.
 Within the game's mythos, Ratatoskr is an illusion created by Hræsvelgr, who is trapped in the Eternal Prison.

 Ratatoskas (sic) are characters in Katherine Rundell's novel Impossible Creatures.

+Ratatoskr appears as a playable character in Smite.

 Ratatoskr is an original character from the mobile game Fire Emblem Heroes and is a lead character in the 8th book of the story.

-Ratatoskr is featured as a prominent side character in the 2022 video game God of War Ragnarök as well as tangentially in the preceding title God of War.
+Ratatoskr is featured as a prominent side character in the 2022 video game God of War Ragnarök.
+A ghostly version of Ratatoskr appears in the preceding title God of War as an ally of Atreus.

 Songs about Ratatoskr are featured on Ýdalir, the sixth album of Icelandic viking metal band Skálmöld and on Fimbulvinter, the third album of Swedish viking metal band Brothers of Metal.

+In One Piece, Ragnir, Loki's Mjölnir-inspired Warhammer, can take the form of a squirrel which is the result of consuming a Zoan Devil Fruit based on Ratatoskr.